Buying Software

 • Fiscal year-end date: Do you know when the fiscal year ends for the vendors you work with?
 When you do, you can wait to have the contract negotiation conversation until right before it ends, giving you a better chance of obtaining a discount.

-For instance, always take the time to note any contractual language that references the price and whether or not it can be increased as time passes.
+Always take the time to note any contractual language that references the price and whether or not it can be increased as time passes.
 Find out if the price can be increased and if there’s a range of an acceptable increase.
 This clause is often hidden toward the end of a contract, so be sure your team pays special attention to the context surrounding price increases.

 You should also make sure your team takes the time to look at the renewal length term.
-It’s common for many teams to assume the renewal term is only for one year, regardless of how long you signed the initial agreement for.
+It’s common for many teams to assume the renewal term is only for one year, regardless of how long you signed the initial agreement.
 If you sign for a three-year term, it may renew for three more years instead of one.
 If this detail goes missed, you could be stuck using a tool for longer than you'd like.

-Finally, you don’t want to miss out on the opportunity for access to the newest versions of the software you’re paying for.
+Finally, you don’t want to miss out on the opportunity to get access to the newest versions of the software you’re paying for.
 Tools within your tech stack may renew on their own, but not for the latest and greatest versions.
 If there’s a newer version of an on-premise application that your team is using, see if it’ll be automatically part of your stack or if you’ll need to pay an extra fee for it.

 Aside from proofreading, be sure that you’re going over every pertinent information in your contracts.
 Keep an eye out for these details ahead of the negotiating process so nothing slips through the cracks.

-Common mistakes when negotiating contracts
+Mistakes to avoid when negotiating vendor contracts

 Consider what it means to be a smart negotiator.
 A smart negotiator will always ask for multiple options – especially when it comes to the price.
-When negotiating, it’s common to want more insights regarding price and you may ask for pricing ranges for one year, three years, and five years.
+When negotiating, it’s common to want more insights regarding price, and you may ask for pricing ranges for one year, three years, and five years.

 Depending on how much the vendor reveals during this conversation, you may be able to get a better sense of their pricing floors.
 When you have this information, you know what you can try to negotiate down to.